Final Credit Check Before Completion

 Author: Pete Mugleston

-It’s not uncommon for mortgage lenders to carry out a final credit check before they’re happy to make you a binding offer, and this sometimes makes people nervous.
+It’s common for mortgage lenders to carry out a final credit check before completion, which can sometimes make people nervous.

 In this article, we’ll explain what final credit checks entail, how to boost your chances of passing one and what to do if your mortgage has been declined.